andrea-aus-hh/taxdoo-magento2-extension/README.md

 # Magento 2 Taxdoo Plugin

 A Taxdoo extension for Magento 2 shops.
 Its features are at the moment the basic ones: backfilling old orders and refunds, automatically syncing new orders and refunds.
+It has some very obvious to-dos.
+Among others:

+* Support for gift cards
+* Support for modifications of already posted transactions through a PUT request
+* B2B customers support

 Since I could only test this extension on my own Magento 2 test system, I'm more than happy for every further tester.
+My test system can't generate real payment data, which is needed to provide Taxdoo a Payment Date for every order and refund - the code uses the Invoice Date as a placeholder, if no real payment is found.
+It's not clear cut to me if this is a good practice, in the case of a purchase on invoice, in which Magento per se won't know about when the money landed in the bank account and only knows when it was invoiced.
+Glad to get feedback on this - as on anything else.

-The plugin supports Taxdoo's sandbox mode, so that production data can stay safe.
+This extension supports Taxdoo's sandbox mode, so that production data can stay safe.

 This code is a fork of the open source [Magento 2 Taxjar plugin](https://github.com/taxjar/taxjar-magento2-extension), adapted to work with its European epigone Taxdoo.
 Being a derivative product, it's released under the same license, the [Open Software License 3.0](https://opensource.org/licenses/OSL-3.0) (OSL-3.0).